gejiliang/ud036_StarterCode/README.md

 Open **fresh_tomatoes.html** with web browser.

 ## Generate Your Own Website
-1. Open **entertainment_center.py** and modify or add new movie instance like below:
+1. Open **entertainment_center.py** and modify or add new movie instance like below:
 ```
 movie_title = media.Movie(
     "Movie Title",